Khandith04/apnacollege-demo/README.md

 # apnacollege-demo
-this is our first repository
+this is our first repository my name is khandith